pfreyp/SC17_Developer_Lab/Hello_World_Lab.md

 The software emulation flow is a functional correctness check only.

 Note that the make file depends on the location of the common repository for includes.
-They are expected to be found here: /home/centos/src/project_data/aws-fpga/SDAccel/examples/xilinx Edit that path (first line of the make file if needed)
+They are expected to be found here: /home/centos/src/project_data/aws-fpga/SDAccel/examples/xilinx.

+Edit that path (first line of the make file) if needed.
 ```
 make clean
 make check TARGETS=sw_emu DEVICES=$AWS_PLATFORM all